SNAP Factor-Based Stock Analysis

 Below is Validea's guru fundamental report for SNAP INC (SNAP).
-Of the 22 guru strategies we follow, SNAP rates highest using our Twin Momentum Investor model based on the published strategy of Dashan Huang.
-This momentum model looks for a combination of fundamental momentum and price momentum.
+Of the 22 guru strategies we follow, SNAP rates highest using our Quantitative Momentum Investor model based on the published strategy of Wesley Gray.
+This momentum model looks for stocks with strong and consistent intermediate-term relative performance.

-SNAP INC (SNAP) is a large-cap growth stock in the Software & Programming industry.
-The rating using this strategy is 94% based on the firm’s underlying fundamentals and the stock’s valuation.
+SNAP INC (SNAP) is a large-cap value stock in the Software & Programming industry.
+The rating using this strategy is 77% based on the firm’s underlying fundamentals and the stock’s valuation.
 A score of 80% or above typically indicates that the strategy has some interest in the stock and a score above 90% typically indicates strong interest.

 The following table summarizes whether the stock meets each of this strategy's tests.
 Not all criteria in the below table receive equal weighting or are independent, but the table provides a brief overview of the strong and weak points of the security in the context of the strategy's criteria.